-In new construction, most building codes require the use of AC or AC/ DC powered Smoke Alarms only.
-In existing construction, AC, AC, DC, or DC powered Smoke Alarms can be used as specified by local building codes.
-Refer to NFPA 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households".
+In new construction, most building codes require the use of AC or AC/DC powered Smoke Alarms only.
+AC, AC/DC, or DC powered Smoke Alarms can be used in existing construction as specified by local building codes.
+Refer to NFPA 72 (National Fire Alarm Code) and NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households."